mkorman90/regipy/README.md

     * Execute plugins from a robust plugin system (i.e: amcache, shimcache, extract computer name...)

 ## Installation
-Only python 3.7 is supported:
+Only python 3.6 and up is supported:

 ```bash
 pip install regipy
 ```